 We understand that it seems direct communication with your designer might be an efficient way to move through the design process.
 But the truth is the opposite - being available for on-demand one-on-one conversation actually reduces efficiency, while leading to higher costs.

-Our editorial coordinators are tasked with making sure the designers have everything they need to work on proof corrections.
-Because the designers require written information to reference as they work, and because the editorial coordinators are never communicating with fewer than dozen different authors in a single day, they communicate solely via e-mail to ensure that all BookBaby authors receive equal and undivided attention.
-It also ensures that any information meant for the designer is provided intact, rather than with the errors that can be introduced by trying to dictate a phone conversation as it's happening.
+Our editorial coordinators are not involved with the design process itself but are tasked with making sure the designers have everything they need to work on proof corrections.
+Because the designers require written information to reference as they work, and because the editorial coordinators are never communicating with fewer than dozen different authors in a single day, they conduct all communication via e-mail to ensure that all BookBaby authors receive equal and undivided attention.
+It also ensures that any information meant for the designer is provided intact, rather than with the errors that can be introduced by trying to dictate a phone or video call as it's happening.
 This can result in things being misheard, misinterpreted, or missed altogether.

 Finally, written communication provides an accurate record of what's been discussed in case questions arise later, since not all of our phone calls are recorded, and can help us identify common issues and ways in which we can improve our processes.